 Famous BOODE Service

-Having an unique design that works great is one thing, but it should also be made available for the NGOs and end-users in a professional way, so we needed a professional and reliable company to be the world distributor of the BluePump.
-During my early work as hydrogeologist in Africa since 1985, I often called in the expertise and quality materials from BOODE B.V. one of the leading international Dutch companies for quality borehole equipment worldwide and with a famous service.
-They agreed to include the BluePump their product line and to take care of the logistics that comes with such a product.
+Having a unique design that works great is one thing, but it should also be made available for the NGOs and end-users in a professional way, so we needed a professional and reliable company to be the world distributor of the BluePump.
+During my early work as a hydrogeologist in Africa since 1985, I often called on the expertise and quality materials from BOODE B.V. one of the leading international Dutch companies for quality borehole equipment worldwide and with a famous service.
+They agreed to include the BluePump their product line and to take care of the logistics that come with such a product.

-In many African countries we have now established BluePumps representations and contacts that have BluePumps and spare parts in stock and can give training on installation and maintenance, often provided by their trained regional mechanics.
-They also give continuous feed back, which enables us to constant upgrade and improve the BluePump functionality and our service.
+In many African countries we have now established BluePumps representations and contacts that have BluePumps and spare parts in stock and can give training on installation and maintenance, often provided by trained regional mechanics.
+They also give us continuous feedback, which enables us to constantly upgrade and improve the BluePump functionality and our service.

 How far are we today?

-Since the start of the BluePump project, with the help of our partners, we now provide over 1.000 communities with safe water for more than 500.000 people every day for the lowest price in Africa.
+Since the start of the BluePump project, with the help of our partners, we now provide over 1.000 communities with a sustainable access to safe water; that means more than 500.000 people have every day clean water nearby, for the lowest price in Africa.
 For the evaluation of the BluePump performance so far, it is important to consider that off course there have been with some (testing) types of BluePumps some problems, like for instance with rust with corrosive water, centralizer problems and with the sockets.
-However, these problems were all corrected, for example the cap (41) and spout (34) are now made of stainless steel and the centralizers (25) and part of the pump system has been re-designed.
+However, these problems were all corrected, for example, the cap (41) and spout (34) are now made of stainless steel and the centralizers (25) and part of the pump system has been re-designed.
 Therefore, we consider the BluePump 2015 model as the final model.

-It makes a lot of sense to replace broken pumps with durable BluePumps and use BluePumps from now on in all water projects.
+It makes a lot of sense to replace broken pumps with durable BluePumps and uses BluePumps from now on in all water projects.

-It is time for a change: Let's color Africa blue with durable BluePumps.
+It is time for a change: Let's color Africa blue with durable BluePumps: Click here.